jackalope/jackalope/doc/architecture.md

 See the README files in the main folder for how to set up the project.

 In the src folder, you find mainly classes with the names as defined by the PHPCR API.
 The two important classes not defined by the API are the ObjectManager and TransportInterface.
-ObjectManager caches nodes and talks to Transport.
+ * ObjectManager caches nodes and talks to Transport.
+For write operations, it acts as "Unit of Work" handler.
-Transport is again capsulated with an interface.
+ * Transport is again capsulated with an interface.
 (See below)

 Storage layer using the WebDAV/davex protocol to talk to Jackrabbit